 What

-I designed a user-friendly desktop application for efficiently batch-renaming files.
-The app supports renaming individual files or large batches, offering core features such as full file renaming, prefix/suffix appending, and automatic sequencing.
-The goal was creating an arranged experience that simplifies a usually tedious process for people handling large amounts of files.
+Aero Files is a fictional desktop application for efficiently batch-renaming files.
+The app supports both individual and bulk renaming, offering core features such as full filename replacement, prefix/suffix appending, and automatic sequencing.
+The goal was to create an organized experience that simplifies a typically tedious task for users managing large volumes of files.

 The application’s light mode.